 - Powerful Full Spectrum

-This light is ideal for real-life commercial growers installing a serious operation.
+It is one of the best commercial LED grow lights today.
+As such, this light is ideal for real-life commercial growers looking for a serious operation.

 - Flowering Footprint: 5’ x 5’

 - Footprint: 7’ x 7’